Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 5. Lyra "Spark" Emberwind Role: Demolition Expert and Pyromancer

-Torgon planned to take over, yes, but he was also a natural born businessmen.
+"Torgon planned to take over, yes, but he was also a natural born businessmen.
 He got us discounts on wares from merchants who wouldn't tell me the time of day.
 Maybe we need someone like him again.

 Or maybe a sniper arbalist type.
 Derby's told me a story of how one pinned him down for a few days.
 That's a useful addition.

 You tinker all day.
 Maybe we can hire someone with mechanical know how?

-Up to you.
+Up to you."

 You sense that Yarl is tired, and will probably approve of who you decided to hire on.

 Oh, there's more recruits on the following pages.
 You've got about 20 recruits in total, about.
 4 pages.

-If you need someone to help smooth things over with clients, I could always lend a hand.
-My swampy charms lend a bit of weight to negotiations.
+"If you need someone to help smooth things over with clients, I could always lend a hand.
+My swampy charms lend a bit of weight to negotiations."

 Iron flips through the entire booklet of recruits, just to be through.
 Wouldn't want to miss someone just because they were all the way in the back!